 Extended privileges determine the data sharing options that are permitted by a privilege set, such as whether a privilege set permits users to open a shared file or view a database in a web browser.
 See Editing extended privileges for a privilege set and Creating and editing extended privileges.

 A user who attempts to open or access a protected file will be prompted to provide account information (FileMaker clients only) or will be authenticated with their Claris ID account (Claris clients only).
 If the privilege set for the user or group does not permit the type of extended privilege access the user is requesting, the user will get an error indicating that they cannot access the file in that way.

 All extended privileges except fmreauthenticate10 (FileMaker Pro only) are disabled by default, even in the Full Access privilege set.

 Enabling extended privileges only makes it allowable for certain privilege sets to access shared data.
 To access the shared data, you must also set up sharing for the type of access that you want.
 See Sharing files on a network, Using ODBC and JDBC with FileMaker Pro, or Publishing databases on the web.

 The privileges that you set up apply to a single file only and all tables within that file.
 If your custom app consists of multiple files that you want to protect, you may want to combine all of these files into one multitable file.
 Then you can define privileges in only a single file to manage access to the entire custom app.
 If you don't want to combine the files into one file, then you should define privileges in each file that contains items you want to protect.

 Important If you create a relationship in one file that references a table in another file, you cannot manage access privileges for the related table in the first file.
 The privileges defined in the other file control access to that table.

-- When you are accessing a file as an ODBC or JDBC data source, that external data source provides the access privileges for the data.
+When you are accessing an ODBC data source, that external data source provides the access privileges for the data.
 You can add access privilege requirements in FileMaker Pro.
 See Editing ODBC data sources.